ubclxing/Statistical_Learning_Short_Course_at_Data_Science_Bootcamp_USask_13June2023/Section 2/README.md

 ## Schedule
 - 2:00pm-2:15pm: Kyle will walk through the R code in the html file and explain the sections for linear and logistic regression.
-- 2:15pm-2:30pm: Students will engage in hands-on practice by completing simple questions to reinforce students' understanding.
+- 2:15pm-2:30pm: Students will engage in hands-on practice by completing simple questions to reinforce their understanding.
 The TA and tutors will be availabe to assist and answer any questions.
 - 2:30pm: The solutions to the practice questions will be released.